Something Good for Your Head: Recording

 The music the duo had been performing was electric folk rock similar to their close contemporaries Jefferson Airplane, with unique harmonic interplay between the couple typified by the song "Do You Realize".
 Influenced by The Everly Brothers, The Beatles and Buddy Holly, Blackburn & Snow recorded a number of straight rock songs with the backing band Candy Store Prophets as well as some country and folk flavored material, with Blackburn writing nearly all of the songs.
-The Candy Store Prophets later performed as the backing band for The Monkees first album and included Larry Taylor of Canned Heat and Ventures guitarist Gerry McGee.
-Gary "Chicken" Hirsh, later of Country Joe and the Fish, also drummed on some earlier tracks.

 A fast rocker, "It's So Hard" showcases the playing of McGee, as does the more country influenced "Everyday Brings Better Things", while "Yes Today" and "Takin' it Easy" are psychedelic folk prototypes that emphasize the duo's intricate harmonizing.
 Though many completed songs were recorded, Blackburn & Snow broke up in 1967 and failed to see an album released during their partnership.
 Trident and distribution partner MGM-Verve had difficulties over the project which were added to existing tension between the duo and their producer as described by Randy Sterling, and Werber ultimately shelved the album.
 Other than two singles, the material remained unreleased until the 1999 issue of Something Good for Your Head.